-Futur Pension is engaged in direct life insurance in the form of mutual fund-linked personal insurance.
+Futur is engaged in direct life insurance in the form of mutual unit-linked personal insurance.
 In addition, the company is engaged in portfolio bonds within the framework of traditional life insurance without guarantee, in which the life policyholder him or herself is able to determine the contents of the securities deposit according to established investment guidelines.

-Futur Pension also provides health and premium exemption insurance.
+Futur also provides health and premium waiver insurance.